michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 1. I COMMEND to you Phebe our sister, who is a deaconess of the church of Kancreos,

-2. that you receive her in the Lord, as is right for saints; and, in every thing which she requests from you, assistOr, stand by. her; because she also hath assisted many, and myself also.
+2. that you receive her in the Lord, as is right for saints; and, in every thing which she requests from you, assist

-3. Ask for the peace ofShalu bashalomo; the same form as in the Hebrew of Psalm cxxii.
-6: Shaalu shelowm Yerushalaim,, "Ask the peace of Jerusalem. " Priskela and Akulos, labourers with me in Jeshu Meshiha;
+3. Ask for the peace of

 4. for they themselves for my life have given their necks; and not only do I praise them, but also all the churches of the Gentiles.

-5. And give salutationShalomo. to the church which is in their house.
-Ask the peace of Epenetos, my beloved, who was the first-fruits of Akaia in the Meshiha.
+5. And give salutation

 6. Ask the peace of Maria, who hath laboured much with you.